Caruso (fashion brand)

-Caruso is an Italian luxury menswear manufacturer based in Soragna, near Parma.
-Founded in 1958 by Neapolitan tailor Raffaele Caruso, the company produces its own ready-to-wear collections and manufactures menswear collections for various international luxury brands.
-All production is carried out at its Soragna facility, where traditional Neapolitan tailoring techniques are integrated with modern industrial processes.
+Caruso is an Italian luxury menswear manufacturer based in Soragna, near Parma, Italy.

+Founded in 1958, the company produces its own ready-to-wear collections and manufactures menswear collections for various international luxury brands.
+Its production is carried out at its Soragna facility, where traditional Neapolitan tailoring techniques are integrated with modern industrial processes.

+The company generates annual revenues of approximately €35 million.

 History

-Caruso was founded in 1958 by Raffaele Caruso, a Neapolitan tailor who established the Fabbrica Sartoriale Italiana in Soragna, Emilia-Romagna.

-In 2009, the company was acquired by Umberto Angeloni, former CEO of Brioni, who aimed to modernise the house while maintaining its artisanal heritage.
-Caruso opened its first flagship store in New York City in 2014.
+The company was founded in 1958 by Raffaele Caruso, a Neapolitan tailor who established the Fabbrica Sartoriale Italiana in Soragna, Emilia-Romagna.
+It opened its first flagship store in New York City in 2014.

+Aiming to modernize the company while maintaining its artisanal heritage, former Brioni CEO Umberto Angeloni acquired Caruso in 2009.
+Eight years later, the Chinese investment group Fosun became its largest shareholder after a capital increase.

-In October 2017, the Chinese investment group Fosun became Caruso's majority shareholder through a capital increase, following a 35 percent stake acquired in 2013 through its subsidiary Lanvin Group (formerly Fosun Fashion Group).
-Aplomb, the holding company of Umberto Angeloni and Ruggero Magnoni, retained a minority share.
-After the acquisition, Marco Angeloni, son of Umberto Angeloni and former operations director, was appointed CEO.
-As of 2018, the company employed over 600 people.
+After the transaction involving Fosun was completed, Umberto and Ruggero Magnoni retained a minority stake in the Italian firm through their holding company Aplomb.
+Umberto's son and former former operations director, Marco Angeloni, was appointed CEO following the acquisition.

-In 2019, Caruso appointed Aldo Maria Camillo, a former designer at Zegna, Valentino, Cerruti 1881, and Berluti, as its first creative director.
-The company closed its Milan and Paris boutiques to concentrate on wholesale operations, relocated its Milan showroom from Via Montenapoleone to Largo Augusto, and opened a permanent showroom at 501 Madison Avenue in New York.
+In 2019, a year after reportedly having 600 employees, Caruso appointed Aldo Maria Camillo, a former designer at Zegna, Valentino, Cerruti 1881, and Berluti, as its first creative director.
+It closed its Milan and Paris boutiques to concentrate on wholesale operations, relocated its Milan showroom from Via Montenapoleone to Largo Augusto, and opened a permanent showroom at 501 Madison Avenue in New York.

-In January 2023, Max Kibardin succeeded Aldo Maria Camillo as creative director.
-Under his direction, the company maintained its focus on tailoring while broadening its product range to include coats and knitwear, and reducing its sportswear lines.
-In 2023, Caruso's revenue increased by approximately 30%, reaching €40 million, making it the fastest-growing brand within Lanvin Group.
+When Max Kibardin succeeded Camillo in his role in January 2023, the firm maintained its focus on tailoring but also expanded its product line to include coats and knitwear, and reduced its sportswear lines.
+In the same year, Caruso's revenue increased by approximately 30%, reaching €40 million, making it the fastest-growing brand within Fosun's Lanvin Group.

-As of 2024, the company employed about 450 people at its Soragna facility, which the group described as the largest menswear production site in Italy.
+As of 2024, it employed about 450 people at its Soragna facility, which the group described as the largest menswear production site in Italy.

+On February 7, 2026, Caruso was acquired by MondeVita, the lifestyle and luxury division of the Mondevo Group.